Tabula Capuana: First section (lines 1-7): MARCH?

-Note the frequent repetitions (besides vacil): savcnes(2,6); leθamsul(3, 6/7, 8...); mulu-ri zile picas-ri(4/5,6); savlasie(is)(4, 5); scu-vune marza(c)(7) versus marza...scuvse(10)...
+Note the frequent repetitions (besides vacil): savcnes(2, 6); leθamsul(3, 6/7, 8...); mulu-ri zile picas-ri(4/5, 6, 18/19 but with...a-cas-ri rather than pi-cas-ri); savlasie(is)(4, 5); scu-vune marza(c)(7) versus marza...scuvse(10)...

+The tentative partial translation by van der Meer, building on the work of many others suggests this part of the ritual calendar calls for an indeterminate offering be made to the god Saucne, and that libations be performed for the gods Śuri and Letham as well as for the gods Saulasie and Fulinusne.
+Furthermore, that a gifted rizile be accepted in [the period of?]
+Iana.
+And that, the libation to Letham having been properly completed, a marza be consecrated.

-Start of second section (starting on line 8): APRIL = apirase
+Second section (starting on line 8): APRIL = apirase

 The second section seems to be devoted to rituals to be held in April.